-The term $(1 + \delta)$ is generally given for a MOSFET in the form of a normalized $R{DS(ON)}$ vs Temperature curve, but $\delta = 0.005/^{\circ}C$ can be used as an approximation for low voltage MOSFETs.
+The term $(1 + \delta)$ is generally given for a MOSFET in the form of a normalized $R{DS(ON)}$ vs Temperature curve, but $\delta = 0.005$ /°C can be used as an approximation for low voltage MOSFETs. $C{RSS}$ is usually specified in the MOSFET characteristics.
+The constant k = 1.7 can be used to estimate the contributions of the two terms in the main switch dissipation equation.

-The Schottky diode, D1, shown in Figure 1 conducts during the dead time between the conduction of the two power MOSFETs.
-This prevents the body diode of the bottom MOSFET from turning on, storing charge during the dead time and requiring a reverse-recovery period that could cost as much as 3% in efficiency at high V{IN} .
+The Schottky diode D1 shown in Figure 1 conducts during the dead time between the conduction of the two power MOSFETs.
+This prevents the body diode of the bottom MOSFET from turning on, storing charge during the dead time and requiring a reverse recovery period that could cost as much as 3% in efficiency at high $V{IN}$ .
 A 1A to 3A Schottky is generally a good compromise for both regions of operation due to the relatively small average current.
 Larger diodes result in additional transition losses due to their larger junction capacitance.
+Schottky diodes should be placed in parallel with the synchronous MOSFETs when operating in pulse-skip mode or in Burst Mode operation.